Far-right politics in the United Kingdom: For Britain Movement

 In October 2017, former UKIP leadership candidate and anti-Islam activist Anne Marie Waters launched the For Britain Movement.
 Unlike most far-right parties that came before them, For Britain were zionist, opposed to antisemitism, and held more moderate views on social issues like LGBT rights.
 Former English Defence League leader Tommy Robinson and singer-songwriter Morrissey announced their support for the party, and fellow far-right and counter-jihad political party Liberty GB merged with For Britain.
-The party received support from several former members of far-right groups like the British National Party, Generation Identity, and the neo-Nazi terrorist organisation National Action.
+The party received support from several former members of the BNP, Generation Identity, and National Action.
 For Britain had some limited success in local council elections, but failed to make any significant breakthroughs in the parliamentary by-elections they contested.
-In July 2022, Waters announced on the party's website that the party was ceasing all operations with immediate effect, with their elected councillors subsequently joining the British Democrats.
-In April 2023, it was announced that she was rejoining UKIP as the "Justice spokes[person]".